<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=516597979911501&amp;ev=PageView&amp;noscript=1">

 • 1637 – Analytical geometry

-"La Geométrie," a book of coordinate systems, gave birth to the study of geometric forms and their attributes in the domain of analytical geometry or coordinate geometry, or Cartesian geometry.
-René Descartes is the "father" of analytical geometry because of his contribution to this field.
+"La Geométrie," a work on coordinate systems, gave rise to the study of geometric shapes and their properties in the field of analytical geometry, coordinate geometry, or Cartesian geometry.
+René Descartes is considered the "father" of analytical geometry due to his contributions to the discipline.

 • 1858 – Topology